 The Northern-Central stock of Peruvian anchovy supports the single most important mono-specific fishery in the world, accounting for 5 to 6 million metric tons of landings annually.
 Throughout its history, this fishing stock has undergone some extreme collapses and amazing recoveries.
 Peruvian anchovy is one of the key species within the Southeastern Pacific ecosystem as it is consumed by many other animal species, and it is extremely sensitive to variable environmental conditions under the influence of the Humboldt current, the Cromwell current, and periodic strong El Niño and La Niña events.

 The fishing fleets targeting the Northern-Central stock of anchovy are divided in three, according to their fishing capacity: There is an artisanal fishing fleet of vessels of less than 10 m3 GRT; a small-scale fishing fleet of vessels of more than 10 m3 GRT and less than 32.6m3 GRT; and an industrial fishing fleet of vessels larger than 32.6 m3.
 Landings from the artisanal and small-scale fleets should be used for direct human consumption, and only industrial landings are to be used to produce fishmeal.
-As of 2012, with the issuance of Supreme Decree N° 005-2012-PRODUCE, the artisanal fleet fishes within 5 nautical miles from the coast, the small-scale fleet fish between 5 and 10 nm from the coast, while the industrial fleet fishes outside this 10 nm-zone.

 The Chimbote fleet, from which Compañía Americana de Conservas sources from, is grouped in the small-scale and artisanal fleet category.